plone/training/features.rst

     Then create another user called ``testuser``.
 Make this one a normal user.
 You can use this user to see how Plone looks and behaves to users that have no admin-permission.

-    Now let's see the site in 3 different browsers with in three different roles:
+    Now let's see the site in 3 different browsers with three different roles:

         * as anonymous
         * as editor